-“As the Chair of the Aerospace States Association (ASA) and Lieutenant Governor of Alabama, I welcome you to the ASA website.
+“As the Chair of the Aerospace States Association (ASA) and Lieutenant Governor of New Mexico, I welcome you to the ASA website.
 We at ASA care passionately about the future of aerospace and aviation in America.

 The aerospace industry is the engine that defends our nation, provides Americans with highly paid jobs, and drives our economy.
 Nationally, the aerospace industry contributes about $120 billion in export sales, resulting in the largest trade surplus of any manufacturing industry in the U.S.